 The following guidelines should be followed for submitting manuscripts:

-2. Manuscripts under consideration by another journal or other publisher should not be submitted.
+3. Manuscripts under consideration by another journal or other publisher should not be submitted.
 The submitting author will be asked to verify this during the web-based submission process.

-3. For manuscripts that report on field surveys or experiments: Please ensure that reporting descriptive statistics, models, and tests of hypotheses is complete.
-For experimental papers, this would generally include: (1) reporting standard deviation and cell sizes in any tables of means; (2) including degrees of freedom along with any reported test statistics that have degrees of freedom, whether in the tables, footnotes, or text; and (3) ensuring ANOVA, MANOVA, ANCOVA, etc. tables are complete, including all estimated terms, including the error term, along with the associated degrees of freedom.
-Note that if test statistics and associated degrees of freedom are reported in the tables, then authors need not repeat this material in the text.
+4. For manuscripts reporting on field surveys or experiments: Please ensure that reporting of descriptive statistics and of models and tests of hypotheses is complete.
+For experimental papers, this would generally include: (1) reporting standard deviation and cell sizes in any tables of means, (2) including degrees of freedom along with any reported test statistics that have degrees of freedom, whether in the tables, footnotes, or text, and (3) ensuring ANOVA, MANOVA, ANCOVA, etc., tables are complete, including all estimated terms, including the error term, along with the associated degrees of freedom.
+Note that if test statistics and associated degrees of freedom are reported in the tables, authors need not repeat this material in the text.
 For example, authors could provide only the p-values for effects (tests) of interest in the text, if desired.
 If the additional documentation (e.g., questionnaire, case, interview schedule) is sent as a separate file, then all information that might identify the author(s) must be deleted from the instrument.

-4. Manuscripts that report experiments utilizing human subjects must verify approval by the institution at which the experiment took place.
+5. Manuscripts that report surveys, interviews, qualitative studies, or experiments utilizing human subjects must verify approval by the institution at which the experiment took place.
+This includes manuscripts reporting quantitative data or testing the use of cases or instructional resources (e.g. surveys, interviews or quotes from students, faculty or others about the materials being tested).
 Notation of approval should be made within the manuscript.
 In addition, the submitting author will be asked to verify approval during the web-based submission process.
-For the full version, please see: Policy on Publication Ethics: Human Subjects Research.
+Before submission, please refer to the disclosure on human subject research below in Additional Information.

-5. Authors are responsible for recognizing and disclosing any conflict of interest that could be perceived to bias their work.
-Conflict of interest disclosures include, but are not limited to, grants or research funding, employment, affiliations, honoraria, stock options/ownership, royalties, consultancies, inventions, and patents.
-Authors will be asked to provide any potential conflicts of interest during manuscript submission.
+6. Authors are responsible for recognizing and disclosing any financial or non-financial conflicts of interest that could be perceived to bias their work.
+Conflict of interest disclosures include, but are not limited to, grants or research funding, employment, affiliations, patents, inventions, honoraria, stock options/ownership, royalties, and consultancies.
+Authors must (1) indicate whether there are conflicts of interest in the cover letter, (2) include definitive disclosure statements for each author on the separate title page after the acknowledgements, and (3) during submission, affirm that disclosures have been made for each author.
+The existence of a conflict of interest does not preclude publication in the journal.

-8. Revisions should be submitted within 12 months from the request, otherwise they will be considered new submissions.
+10. Revisions should be submitted within the deadline requested by the journal or the editor, otherwise they will be considered new submissions, requiring a new submission fee.

 REVIEW PROCESS